soliblue/Personal-Website/README.md

 # Vue.js Personal Website

-This repository contains the source code for a personal website developed using Vue.js.
-The website was created as a learning project to explore the capabilities of this popular JavaScript framework.
-The website is hosted at https://soliman.life and showcases some of the skills and techniques I have learned while working with Vue.js.
+Welcome to the repository for my personal website, hosted at https://soli.blue.
+This website serves as a space where I share my projects and experiences.
+It's developed using Vue.js, a popular JavaScript framework.

+## About the Website

+The website showcases a variety of projects I've worked on, ranging from AI applications to web development and data analysis.
+Each project is a testament to my passion for learning and discovery, and the joy I find in answering intriguing questions through technology.

+## Running the Website Locally

+If you'd like to run the website locally, follow these steps:

 ``` bash
 # install dependencies